Donald Trump On Tape: Omarosa Releases Recording Of Trump After She Was Fired Claiming No One Told Him [AUDIO]

 — TODAY (@TODAYshow) August 13, 2018

-On the recording, Trump claims that he learned about Maginault-Newman’s dismissal “on the news,” as The Hill reported.
+On the recording, Trump claims that he learned about Manigault Newman’s dismissal “on the news,” as The Hill reported.

 “Omarosa, what’s going on?”
 Trump says in the phone call.
 “I just saw on the news that you’re thinking about leaving.
 What happened?”

-“General Kelly came to me and said that you guys wanted me to leave,” Maginault-Newman replies.
+“General Kelly came to me and said that you guys wanted me to leave,” Manigault Newman replies.

 Trump then claims ignorance of her firing, and in fact, of events that occur among the White House staff.